erdemakkuzu/account-service/README.md

 ```bash
 java -jar target/account-service.jar
 ```
-Or if you prefer to run the application inside a container, then please  follow the steps below after creating the **wallet-service.jar** (3rd step above)
+Or if you prefer to run the application inside a container, then please  follow the steps below after creating the **account-service.jar** (3rd step above)

 1. Make sure that your docker engine is up.
 2. Execute the following command under the project folder.
 It will build a docker image.